 Simulators and emulators are both virtual devices.
-Both solutions virtualize mobile devices, and offer a number of advantages.
+Both solutions virtualize mobile devices and offer a number of advantages for testing mobile applications.

 Simulators and emulators can virtualize a large variety of devices and operating system permutations.
 This capability allows users to validate very easily on multiple platforms as well on cases requiring specific device/OS combinations.
 In addition, there are platforms that are only supported (for development and testing purposes), as of now, through virtual devices.